Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-6-Copilot-Spaces.md

 2. **Use your Security Space** to identify security improvements:
    ```
-   @github Using my Security Assessment Space, what security enhancements should be made to this upload page?
+   Using my Security Assessment Space, what security enhancements should be made to this upload page?
    ```

 3. **Implement one security improvement** suggested by Copilot

 4. **Use your Documentation Space** to document the change:
    ```
-   @github Using my Documentation Hub Space, generate documentation for the security improvement I just implemented
+   Using my Documentation Hub Space, generate documentation for the security improvement I just implemented
    ```

 5. **Create code comments** following the documentation Space's guidelines